 The first step of preparation for being filled with the Holy Spirit anointing is to claim the gift of justification which is accepting Christ and receiving instant justification from all past confessed sins through His blood.
 “For by grace you have been saved through faith; and that not of yourselves, it is the gift of God” (Ephesians 2:8).
 At this time, a measure of the Holy Spirit is given to the believer which makes it possible for him to overcome sin.

 The second step is called sanctification which is a daily submission to God through the study of the word, prayer and obedience.
 Paul writes, “But we are bound to give thanks to God always for you, brethren beloved by the Lord, because God from the beginning chose you for salvation through sanctification by the Spirit and belief in the truth” (2 Thessalonians 2:13 also Acts 26:18).

-When we ask in faith and claim the power to stop yielding to sin, God places His strength in our life, and in that moment we can claim deliverance from any habit of sin.
-The Scriptures repeatedly confirm that the Holy Spirit cannot be given to those who are disobedient “And we are his witnesses of these things and so also is the Holy Ghost, whom God hath given to them that obey him” (Acts 5:32).
-When justification and sanctification unite to work in the life, the believer experiences the “blessing of Abraham” in the full sense.
+When we ask in faith and claim the power to stop yielding to sin, God places His strength in our lives, and we can claim deliverance from any habit of sin.
+The Scriptures repeatedly confirm that the Holy Spirit cannot be given to those who are disobedient.
+“And we are his witnesses of these things and so also is the Holy Ghost, whom God hath given to them that obey him” (Acts 5:32).
+Therefore, we need to walk in obedience to God’s commands through His enabling power (Philippians 4:13).

 In His service,